20LitersAdmin/filterbuildscheduler/README.md

 * financials_inventories_path
 * order_all_inventories_path
 * order_inventories_path (for below minimums)
+* Inventory#show - is it worth having?

 ### Stretch goals:
-7. HAML > .html.erb
+7. **DONE** HAML > .html.erb
-  - install HAML and use for all new/updated views
+  - **DONE** install HAML and use for all new/updated views
   - slowly migrate away from .html.erb via file replacement over time

-8. Inventory#edit uses Websockets for real-time page changes when multiple users are performing an inventory at once.
+8. **DONE** Inventory#edit uses Websockets for real-time page changes when multiple users are performing an inventory at once.
+  - ActionCable replaces all counts on page
+  - No conflict if 2 users have the same count open (just adds to it)

 **Current:**
 - Inventory flow && Count creation
+  - **DONE** ActionCable is working
+  - Remove remaining JS polling code, button & language
+  - Get JS filtering back working
 - NEXT: order && order_all pages (unlink from Count && Inventory)
   - might need a #below_minimum boolean on Items for quick grabbing of Item#count_is_below_minimum
   - even Technology#has_items_below_minimum boolean